Welcome to NHE Hippology

 - Identify major organs within each reproductive system.

-- Gain comprehensive knowledge of the equine hoof, including its structure, lifestyle considerations, and feeding requirements for optimal hoof health.
+- Gain knowledge of the equine hoof, including its structure, lifestyle considerations, and feeding requirements for optimal hoof health.
 You will also learn the basics of an anatomically correct trim.

 Key Features: